 Lightweight Metal Saves Money

-Metal roofing only weights 50-150 lbs per square, and can be installed on top of an existing roof, avoiding the need for taking off the old roof.
+Metal roofing only weights 50-150 lbs per square, and can experts install them on top of an existing roof.
+This avoids the need for taking off the old roof.
 This reduces waste and disposal of the old roof.
 If you are building a house or an addition, you can often downsize or reduce the number of roof support members, saving money on building materials.

-Unlike other roofing materials, metal roofing comes in multiple-shingle sections that 12-36 inches wide, so it goes up faster.
-Saving time on installation can be a huge benefit during inclement weather, when your roof will be exposed for less time, making it less likely that there will be rain damage to the structure.
+Unlike other roofing materials, metal roof material comes in multiple-shingle sections that 12-36 inches wide, so it goes up faster.
+Time is a huge benefit during inclement weather.
+When you expose your roof for less time, it’s less likely that there will be rain damage to the structure.

 Metal Works Well for Low-pitched Roofs